 In 1941, as part of the German Occupation of the island, the College building was requisitioned and used as a hospital, first for the construction workers and from 1944 to treat wounded German soldiers.

-College Gardens is now sold out.
+Please note College Gardens is sold out

 JDC have now launched Horizon - An exclusive collection of one, two and three bedroom apartments and penthouse in a prime waterfront location conveniently close to St Helier.

 Please click to view and find out more information:- www.horizon.je